Scott Mangelson: Inside the Channel | Ep. 24

 Scott Mangelson has a cool view of the world from his home in the Napa Valley.
-He’s an award-winning winemaker, which makes him an instant candidate for being a friend of our host, Steven Kellam, but he’s also a National Sales Director for Microsoft who does a ton of business in the channel.
-This comes after many years spent on the vendor side, selling technology solutions as a Microsoft partner, uncoincidentally often selling his wares to wineries.
+He’s an award-winning winemaker, which makes him an instant candidate for being a friend of our host, Steven Kellam, but he’s also a National Sales Director for Microsoft who does a ton of business inside the channel.
+This comes after many years spent on the vendor side, selling technology solutions as a Microsoft partner.

 Many of us may think of a consumer-first focus when we hear the name Microsoft, but that has never really been the case with the tech giant.
 “At the heart of Microsoft’s DNA is a channel strategy,” offers Scott.
 “Early on, since building DOS and looking to license that application, almost all the distribution that Microsoft went to market with was executed through a channel strategy, and that continues to be our go-to-market strategy.”

 Manly listeners will recognize one of the biggest challenges that Scott makes a note of, and that is the struggle vendors face in getting alignment between how they and their partners do their selling.
 He proposes a remedy with a bit of a dichotomy to it: it’s the most effective path, but it’s not a quick fix, and while it’s simple, it’s not necessarily easy.

 From Scott’s perspective, the best way to build alignment is through leveraging relationship and acumen-building initiatives such as partner communities such as Microsoft’s Global Advisory Board, meetups, and the like.
 The challenge, of course, is something akin to the adage about being able to lead a horse to water.
 “It’s the thing that doesn’t seem to bring the most immediate value, but it’s the thing that has the most value in the long term.”